Azure/azure-sdk-for-net/sdk/servicebus/Azure.Messaging.ServiceBus/README.md

 ### Using the Processor

-The `ServiceBusProcessor` offers automatic completion of processed messages, automatic message lock renewal, and concurrent execution of user specified event handlers.
+The `ServiceBusProcessor` can be thought of as an abstraction around a set of receivers.
+It uses a callback model to allow code to be specified when a message is received and when an exception occurs.
+It offers automatic completion of processed messages, automatic message lock renewal, and concurrent execution of user specified event handlers.
+Because of its feature set, it should be the go to tool for writing applications that receive from Service Bus entities.
+The ServiceBusReceiver is recommended for more complex scenarios in which the processor is not able to provide the fine-grained control that one can expect when using the ServiceBusReceiver directly.

 ```C# Snippet:ServiceBusProcessMessages
 string connectionString = "<connection_string>";